ABDULRAHMAN-ALSAADI/Image-Recognition-Model-/README.md

 # 🐾 Animal Classifier with Google Teachable Machine

-This project is a simple and interactive image classification system trained using Google Teachable Machine.
-It can recognize four types of animals: cats, dogs, lions, and tigers, using images sized 224x224 pixels.
+## 📚 How I Built It

-The model was exported as a .h5 file and tested using Python + TensorFlow in Google Colab with a user-friendly image upload interface.
+I built this animal classifier using Google Teachable Machine, where I trained a custom image recognition model with pictures of cats, dogs, lions, and tigers, each resized to 224×224 pixels.
+After training, I exported the model (.h5 format) and used TensorFlow/Keras in Google Colab to load the model and make predictions.
+I implemented an interactive Python script that lets users upload an image and get real-time predictions along with confidence scores.

 ### 🚀 Features: